About the Research Library

 Today, the Research Library holds a special collections repository of primary-source documents that record the history of Nantucket.
 The collection contain more than 5,000 published volumes and 50,000 photographs, as well as archival documents such as ship’s logs, account books, family papers, and scrapbooks.

-The intimate Whitney Gallery at the entrance to the library offers a display of Nantucket art and history and the light-filled reading rooms are a haven for historians, students, journalists, filmmakers, homeowners searching for information about their Nantucket houses, and genealogists filling in the branches of their family trees.
+The intimate Whitney Gallery at the entrance to the library offers a display of Nantucket history and the light-filled reading rooms are a haven for historians, students, journalists, filmmakers, homeowners searching for information about their Nantucket houses, and genealogists filling in the branches of their family trees.